mavlink/mavlink-devguide/en/services/component_information.md

 [Version metadata](#COMP_METADATA_TYPE_VERSION) *must* be stored on the device, while other component information files may be hosted on either the device or on the internet.

-> **Note** Where permitted by memory constraints, it is better to host component information on the device (so that it is always available and cannot get out of sync).
+> **Note** Where permitted by memory constraints you should host component information on the device (so that it is always available and cannot get out of sync).

 A URI string indicating the file location is returned in the [COMPONENT_INFORMATION.metadata_uri](#COMPONENT_INFORMATION) field:
 - Files on the Internet are downloaded using HTTPS or HTTP via a normal web URL (e.g. `https://some_domain/component_information/parameters.json`).